 Paul Cleave is an award-winning author who often divides his time between his home city of Christchurch, New Zealand, where all his novels are set, and Europe, where none of his novels are set.
-His works have been bestsellers that been translated into over a dozen languages and have sold over a million copies.
+His works have been bestsellers that been translated into more than 20 languages and have sold over a million copies.

 Paul Cleave’s website

 Paul on Twitter

 NZ Listener article on Paul winning his third Ngaio Marsh Award (Aug, 2016)

 Radio New Zealand review of Trust No One (March, 2016)

 NZ Booklovers review of Trust No One (Nov, 2015)